roger2727/MitchellRoger_T1A3/README.md

 - Use four spaces per indentation level.
 - Limit all lines to a maximum of 79 characters.
 - Surround top-level function and class definitions with two blank lines.
-- Imports should usually be on separate lines.

   <br>
   <br>